Detective Conan: Jolly Roger in the Deep Azure: Plot

-Back to the treasure hunter, they are preparing to dive.
+Back to the treasure hunters, they are preparing to dive.
 They cut Sonoko to use her as bait and tell them to dive or else.
 They dive and enter the cave.
 Conan uses the original entrance and enters the cave above ground.
 The treasure hunter find the treasure room, to only find a boat with nothing precious on it.
 They are knocked out by Conan and his soccer ball.
 Conan tells Iwanagawa to come out of hiding and knew that Conan was being followed.
 Conan revealed that Iwanagawa set up the puzzle and got them to come to Koumijima, copied the treasure map, and shot the treasure hunters so he could get the treasure himself.
 After realizing there is no treasure, Iwanagawa gives up.

 Suddenly, an earthquake strikes and water starts to fill up the cave.
 The cave also releases methane clathrate.
 Conan tells everyone to go into the cabin while he kicks a chain into the ceiling to start a spark that will cause an explosion to blow open the ceiling.
 Conan gives Ran and Sonoko his oxygen masks and tells them to set the oxygen tanks on the criminals too.
 Ran asks him if he will be okay and Conan lies that he has a mask.
 Conan starts the explosion and jumps into the cabin just in time.
 The boat floods with water and Conan is saved by Ran sharing her mask.

 The boat bursts out onto the ocean and finds the investigation crew's ship instantly.
 The boat they are on start to break and they jump into the ocean and climb onto the investigation boat.
 Mima says that the treasure was the boat and reveals more about Anne and Mary.
 Mary was caught and placed in prison so Anne set up the boat for one day when Mary would escape and they would sail the seas.
 He says that Mary died due to an illness in prison and that Anne waited till she died of old age.

 At the post credit, Conan asks how Ran knew he did not have a mask.
 She tells him that like Shinichi, they give the same face when they are lying and has a flashback to when Shinichi gives her an umbrella while he walks home in the rain.